metapolator/metapolator/elements-of-design.md

 **quick note**: it will not be required to set up and navigate to the Fonts section to get a font out of Metapolator—for a quick try-out there will be quicky font export available for individual masters and instances (& co).

 ## working with masters and glyphs in context
 Let us develop the section called ‘character range or specimens’, the one visible in the Parameters department.
-It has got a couple of important jobs to do:
+It has got a range of important jobs to do:

 1. show the character range or specimen for any number of masters and adjustment masters—the ones that are highlighted in the masters and adjustment masters panel;
-* let users control how much, how big and how mixed what they _see_ is;
+* let users control how much, how big and how mixed it is what they _see_;
-* let users control if they are working with parameters & skeletons on a master, glyph, or sub-glyph level, on one or more items;
+* let users control if they are working with parameters & skeletons on a master, glyph, or sub-glyph level—on one or more items;
-* offer where appropriate direct-manipulation of skeletons and parameters;
+* offer, where appropriate, direct-manipulation of skeletons and parameters;
 * show the _immediate_ effect (live update) of parameters & skeleton changes;
 * let users add, sort and delete glyphs from masters.

 ### 1. character range is a specimen
-The first thing we will do is put the character range view and specimens on equal footing (well almost, see later).
-That means: the character range view is just another specimen, one where glyphs only appear once and are by default sorted according to character code.
+The first thing we will do is to put the character range view and specimens on equal footing—_well almost, see later_.
+That means: the character range view is just another specimen, where glyphs appear only once, by default sorted according to character code.

-Thus character range appears on a popup list of possible view, as does a general sentences view (sourced from a news feed, one for each script) and some specific ones for checking numbers, punctuation, etc. This list is extendible through html files.
+Thus character range appears on a popup list of possible views, as does a general sentences view (sourced from a news feed, one for each script) and some specific ones for checking numbers, punctuation, etc. This list is extendible through html files.

 ### 2. character filtering and the big mix
-These interactions are mainly thought for the general sentences view but could be applied to the other ones.
+These interactions are for the general sentences view:

-* a text field allows to enter characters which users want to focus on; a slider sets how strict this focus is: from at least one char must appear in words to be shown, to only combinations of the enters letters are shown.
+* a text field allows to enter characters which users want to focus on; a slider sets how strict this focus is: from ‘at least one char must appear in words’ to be shown, to ‘only combinations of the entered letters’ are shown.
-* when multiple (adjustment) masters are to be shown, mix masters by: the paragraph / word / character
+* when multiple (adjustment) masters are to be shown, mix masters by: the paragraph / word / character;
+* when multiple scripts are to be shown, mix scripts by: the paragraph / word / character;
+* a long display size slider, offering a wide range of sizes.

+These are for the other views:

+* when multiple (adjustment) masters are to be shown, mix masters by the glyph, or pivot per master;
 * when multiple scripts are to be shown, mix scripts by: the paragraph / word / character
 * a long display size slider, offering a wide range of sizes.